fudge5000/CircuitSolver/README.md

 # CircuitSolver
 Model and solve electric circuits using strategies learned in ECE 081

+Currently this program can only do nodal analysis on circuits that don't require supernodes and doesn't simplify anything.
+Mesh analysis has not yet been implemented.

 # Process for solving a simple circuit using nodes

 1. Simplify to a certain degree by using Norton / Thevenin and Req